ghiggi/gpm_api/docs/source/00_introduction.rst

 .. _gpm_core_satellite:

-GPM-Core Observatory
+GPM Core Observatory
 ---------------------

-The GPM Core Observatory satellite, a joint collaboration between NASA and JAXA, was launched on February 28, 2014, building upon the legacy of the TRMM to extend precipitation measurement capabilities from the tropics to higher latitudes (68°N/S).
+The `GPM Core Observatory (GPM-CO) satellite <https://gpm.nasa.gov/missions/GPM/core-observatory>`_, a joint collaboration between NASA and JAXA, was launched on February 28, 2014, building upon the legacy of the TRMM to extend precipitation measurement capabilities from the tropics to higher latitudes (68°N/S).

-Equipped with advanced instruments such as the `Dual-frequency Precipitation Radar (DPR) <https://gpm.nasa.gov/missions/GPM/DPR>`_ and the `GPM Microwave Imager (GMI) <https://gpm.nasa.gov/missions/GPM/GMI>`_, the GPM Core Observatory can accurately measure a wide range of precipitation types, from light rain and snowfall to heavy tropical rainstorm.
+Equipped with advanced instruments such as the :ref:`Dual-frequency Precipitation Radar (DPR) <gpm_dpr>` and the :ref:`GPM Microwave Imager (GMI) <gpm_gmi>`, the GPM Core Observatory can accurately measure a wide range of precipitation types, from light rain and snowfall to heavy tropical rainstorm.

-Operating in a non-sun-synchronous orbit at a 65° inclination, the GPM Core Observatory is strategically positioned to sample the diurnal cycle of precipitation over a wide geographic area, a capability not shared by other GPM constellation polar-orbiting sensors, which acquire observations at fixed local times.
+Operating in a non-sun-synchronous orbit at a 65° inclination, the GPM Core Observatory is strategically positioned to sample the diurnal cycle of precipitation over a wide geographic area, a capability not shared by most of the :ref:`GPM constellation <gpm_constellation>` polar-orbiting sensors which typically acquire observations at fixed local times.

-Moreover, this orbit enable to obtain coincident measurements with other PMW sensors within the GPM Constellation.
+Moreover, this orbit enables to obtain coincident measurements with other PMW sensors within the GPM Constellation.
-Consequently, this allow for the use of the GMI as a common radiometric reference standard for intersensor calibration across the full range of microwave frequencies present in the GPM Constellation microwave radiometers.
+Consequently, this allows for the use of the GMI as a common radiometric reference standard for intersensor calibration across the full range of microwave frequencies present in the GPM Constellation microwave radiometers.
-This calibration process enhances the consistency and quality of derived precipitation estimates.
+This calibration process improves the consistency and quality of derived precipitation estimates.

 The video here below provides an nice overview of the GPM Core Observatory satellite.